 - Limited audience segmentation and targeting capabilities

-Prices for UserIQ are based on your monthly active users.
+Prices for UserIQ are based on your monthly active customers, and you have unlimited user seats.
 If you’re interested in UserIQ, you can schedule a demo with their sales team and get a quote for your company.

 Learn more on the UserIQ pricing page.